 Since these pimples aren't the same as face acne, topical acne products will not work.
 Acne creams will be ineffective at best, and can irritate the skin and make the bumps look even gnarlier.

 These bumps are almost exclusively found on men with curly hair, and men with thick hair that grows quickly.
 Notice I said men?
 Why don’t women get these bumps?

 Because women don’t typically get fades.
 That’s right, it’s not your hygiene, or plain old bad luck, it’s your haircut and the type of hair you have.

 Bodybuilders are also in danger of acne keloidalis.
-Excess testosterone is well-known to exacerbate male pattern baldness, but what most people overlook is that it can cause the remaining hair to grow thicker and faster.
+Everybody knows that testosterone can hasten male pattern baldness, but what most people overlook is that it can also make the remaining hair grow thicker and faster.

 Why Does The Fade Haircut Cause Nasty Bumps?

 Even though your barber may use clippers instead of a razor to do your fade, the result is the same.
 The hair comes off, along with some skin.
 The skin goes into overdrive to replace the layer it has lost, which is fine, but then when the hair grows back, it’s no match for the newer, tougher skin that’s now blocking its way to freedom.